OlekNadolice/Social-Media-App-/README.md

-I still have a lot of work todo.
+I still have a lot of work to do.

 #Screenshots so far.